cbeauhilton/beauhilton.com/index.md

 Software repositories.

 ## [Contact](/contact.html)
-If you would like to get in touch, email me: cbeauhilton@gmail.com.
+If you'd like to get in touch.

 ## [RSS](/rss.xml)
 Feed for this page.